 For young people and side jobs, this often goes too far.

-A contract may not simply deviate from the law or collective labor agreement.
+A contract may not simply deviate from the law or the collective labor agreement.

 👉 you must at least the minimum wage for all hours worked receive.